MontiCore/object-diagram/README.md

 You may notice that the tool prints nothing to the console when executing this command.
 This means that the model satisfies all context conditions.

 Let us now consider a more complex scenario.
+Note that these commands do not work with the `MCOD4Data` Tool, since the `MyFamily.od` dates as attribute values.
 You can check the different kinds of context conditions, using the `-c,--coco <arg>` option:

 ```